-Students can view their financial aid offers for the upcoming academic year on their Colgate portal by early June, provided that all required financial aid applications and documents have been received.

-The composition of a financial aid offer depends on several factors, including the extent of a student's financial need, eligibility for other aid resources, and the availability of funds.
-Students who have applied for aid are automatically considered for all sources of financial aid, including federal, state, and institutional grants, loans, and work-study employment.
+Students can view their financial aid awards for the upcoming academic year on their Colgate portal by early June, provided that all required financial aid applications and documents have been received.
+The composition of an aid award depends on several factors, including the extent of a student's financial need, eligibility for other aid resources, and the availability of funds.
+Students who have applied for aid are automatically considered for all sources of financial aid, including federal, state, and institutional grants, loans, and employment.

 If there are significant changes in your family's financial situation after the initial financial aid application materials are submitted, your student should contact the Office of Financial Aid so that your change in circumstances can be taken into consideration when reviewing financial aid eligibility.
-Recently admitted students must contact the Office of Financial Aid before paying an enrollment deposit to request reconsideration of Colgate Grant offered.